BartMassey/parsere/README.md

 `parsere-derive` crate does most of the work using a procedural derive macro.

-This code is very much a work-in-progress: nothing is even close to done yet.
+This code is very much a work-in-progress.
+It seems to be working, but needs a complete API redesign and then some documentation.